AglaianWoman/ghJuicer/README.md

-# ghMiner
+# ghJuicer
-A tiny script that mines metadata on millions of Github accounts.
+A tiny script that extracts metadata on millions of Github accounts.

 * Uses GitHub API v3!
 * Run once, then forget about it!